Medical Marijuana Certification

 6. Complete patient application and pay the $25 fee to the state plus any additional charges.

 7. Check your email for the approved or denied email from the DHSS.
-You should receive your approval in no more than 10 business days.
+You often times receive your approval in about than 10 business days.

 Will the patient’s registration status be made publicly available?